 (Note: Many vaginal lubricants, including store-bought products as well as homemade versions like olive oil, can slow down sperm.
 If you want to use one, ask your provider to recommend one that's fertility friendly.)

 5. Give sperm a boost:

 Strong and healthy sperm has the best chance of fertilising an egg.
 Your partner can do several things to try to improve his fertility:

 The sooner your partner makes these changes, the better: Sperm take a while to mature, so any improvements now will yield better sperm specimens in about three months.

 How long should you try for before getting help?

-If you’re younger than 35 and haven’t gotten pregnant after trying for a year, it’s time to see a fertility specialist.
-If you’re 35 or older, talk to a Private Gynaecologist in London after you’ve tried for six months with no luck.
-Of course, if you know there’s a reason you or your partner are more likely to have a fertility problem, it’s a good idea to see a specialist even before you start trying.
+If you're younger than 35 and haven't gotten pregnant after trying for a year, its time to see a fertility specialist.
+If you're 35 or older, talk to your private gynaecologist to get Expert Advice and Care after you've tried for six months with no luck.
+Of course, if you know there's a reason you or your partner are more likely to have a fertility problem, it's a good idea to see a specialist even before you start trying.

 Food Allergy Testing with Signs and Symptoms11 Sep, 2020